 The Master of Science in Nursing Program is designed to provide graduates of baccalaureate programs in nursing the opportunity to develop the advanced knowledge and clinical skills required for leadership positions in nursing.
 The program prepares Nursing Informatics Specialists, Nurse Executives and Family Nurse Practitioners.
-Students are accepted for admission to the

-MSN tracks every semester.
+Students are accepted for admission to the MSN tracks every semester.
 Fall admission is recommended for students who wish to pursue full-time study.
-Post MSN certificate options are offered in Family Nurse Practitioner and Nursing Informatics Specialist.
+Post MSN certificate options are offered in Family Nurse Practitioner and Healthcare Informatics and Nursing Leadership.
 The MSN program is offered online with faculty based on the Troy, Montgomery, Dothan, and Phenix City campuses in Alabama.
-Post MSN certificate options are offered in Family Nurse Practitioner and Nursing Informatics Specialist Tracks.

-The Master of Science in Nursing Family Practitioner track is designed to prepare students to assess, diagnose, treat, and manage the healthcare needs of individuals across the life span who are culturally diverse and live in rural and urban areas.
+The Master of Science in Nursing Family Practitioner (FNP) track is designed to prepare students to assess, diagnose, treat, and manage the healthcare needs of individuals across the life span who are culturally diverse and live in rural and urban areas.
 The program is offered online; however, there are a limited number of mandatory on campus requirements.
 Students complete clinical requirements in their locale.